yokodotcool/yokodotcool.github.io/_posts/2020-05-17-cancelled-wedding.md

 title: Stuff we made for our (cancelled) wedding
 ---

 Not really going to dwell on the bummer-factor of us needing to cancel our wedding, but today was supposed to be the day!
-I wanted to memorialize this cancelled event by sharing the comms materials and whatnot I made for it, especially since some of them have yet to see the light of day.
+I wanted to memorialize this non-event by sharing the comms materials and whatnot we made for it, especially since some of them have yet to see the light of day.

 ## Save the date